 - Regulatory oversight often results in more gradual changes

-Instead of continually chasing the companies in the latest headlines and news reports, our team aims to identify the public market disrupters, enablers, and incumbents who we view are poised to succeed over the long term.
+Instead of continually chasing the companies in the latest headlines and news reports, our team aims to identify the public market disrupters, enablers, and incumbents who we view as poised to succeed over the long term.
 Our approach to this secular theme seeks companies best positioned for the sector’s multidecade growth potential and, by extension, compounded returns over time.

 Enduring innovation at the intersection of finance and technology

 In our view, the most effective way to gain exposure to fintech’s long-run growth story is by seeking companies that have financial technology at the core of their businesses.
-We believe fintech’s complexity further warrants an investment team with specialization stretching across the subsectors of financial services and technology—importantly, with deep collaboration across research resources.
+We believe fintech’s complexity further warrants an investment team with specialization stretching across the subsectors of financial services and technology—notably, with deep collaboration across research resources.
 Finally, as the evolution of this industry is likely to be gradual but enduring, we think the secular growth themes driving the fintech revolution merit a long-term approach.

 1 Wellington Management, 2019.